-- 2-2.1 The provisions of this section apply to the facilities necessary to receive alarms transmitted by citizens using the commercial telephone system. - 2-2.2 A specific telephone number shall be assigned for fire alarm emergency service with a separate number assigned for normal fire department business.
-Telephone directory listings shall be as follows:
+2-2.1.1 The provisions of this section apply to the facilities necessary to receive alarms transmitted by citizens using the commercial telephone system.

+- 2-2.1.2 A specific telephone number shall be assigned for fire alarm emergency service with a separate number assigned for normal fire department business.
+Telephone directory listings shall be as follows: - (a) On the inside front cover of the white pages directory: